That’s a wrap for Daniel Kilgore. On Monday, the longtime NFL center announced his retirement on Instagram, capping his career after ten pro seasons.

-Kilgore, 33, caught on with the Chiefs late in the preseason.
-He started three games for Kansas City between Week 6 and Week 8, but he only appeared in three more regular season games the rest of the way, with two of those outings seeing him collect a total of only five offensive snaps.
+Kilgore, 33, caught on with the Chiefs late in the 2020 preseason.
+He started three games for Kansas City between Weeks 6 and 8, but he only saw three more regular season games the rest of the way, with two of those outings seeing him collect a total of only five offensive snaps.
 Kilgore appeared in the Chiefs’ win over the Bills in the AFC Championship, playing on six special teams snaps.
+He also took the field for the Chiefs’ Super Bowl showdown against the Bucs.